 All of the configuration in the eiConsole is done following an Assembly Line process and without requiring scripting or coding.
 You are presented with easy-to-fill-out configuration panels and drop-down menus.
 You can perform data mapping using drag & drop.
 Even complex mapping processes can be performed using drag & drop using the Data Mapper‘s included palette of XSLT structures.
-After you have configured your interface you can test your newly created interface end-to-end within the eiConsole’s inline graphical test mode or with the eiPlatform Emulator.
-With the eiConsole you can configure an interface in minutes what previously took system integrators days, or longer to accomplish.
+After you have configured your interface, you can test your newly created interface end-to-end within the eiConsole’s inline graphical test mode or with the eiPlatform Emulator.
+With the eiConsole, you can configure an interface in minutes, which previously took system integrators days or longer to accomplish.

 eiConsole Main Route Grid Window

 The Main Route Grid window is the central component of the PilotFish eiConsole.
-All modifications and plans may be put into effect from this window or one of its many sub-components.
+All modifications and plans may be implemented from this window or one of its many sub-components.
 It is structurally organized into roughly four components, each with its own operative purpose.
-The first of these is the Title Bar (located at the top of the window), which gives the user access to various actions, dialogs, and functions via an organized hierarchy of text.
+The first is the Title Bar (located at the top of the window), which gives the user access to various actions, dialogs, and functions via an organized text hierarchy.
 The second is the Toolbar, which directly complements the Routing Panel (the third and arguably most important component).
-Finally, the bottom of the window is occupied by the Information Panel, which varies wildly depending on the item selected in the Routing Panel.
+Finally, the Information Panel occupies the bottom of the window, which varies wildly depending on the item selected in the Routing Panel.

 The Title Bar provides cohesive access to the user of basic and necessary functions via a textual hierarchy.

-The Information Panel varies quite a bit depending on the selected component of the route.
-Information or configuration data will appear in the place of the information panel.
+The Information Panel varies quite a bit depending on the selected route component.
+Information or configuration data will appear in place of the information panel.

-Seven main stages make up the Main Route Grid view of the eiConsole’s Assembly Line process.
-The Source uses the first three Stages, and the Target the last three.
+Seven main stages comprise the Main Route Grid view of the eiConsole’s Assembly Line process.
+The Source uses the first three Stages and Target the last three.
 There is always one Route stage.
 You can have more than one Source and Target.
-Starting from the left (at the Source), we’ll move through each stage and explain its purpose.
+Starting from the left (at the Source), we’ll explain each stage’s purpose.

-The next stage is the Listener stage, which is perhaps the most important component of a Source.
-Select a Listener stage and, once again, you will note that the configuration changes:
+The next stage is the Listener stage, which is perhaps the most critical component of a Source.
+Select a Listener stage; once again, you will note that the configuration changes.

-A Listener’s task is fairly straightforward – it obtains data from a particular system or source and creates a transaction from it, which is then passed along through the various functional stages.
-The first thing you need to do, of course, is to select what kind of Listener you want to use, which is dictated by the Listener Type list box.
+A Listener’s task is relatively straightforward – it obtains data from a particular system or Source and creates a transaction from it, which is then passed along through the various functional stages.
+The first thing you need to do is select what kind of Listener you want to use, which is dictated by the Listener Type list box.
 Out-of-the-box, a large variety of Listeners are available:

 When developing interfaces and their Routes, you will need to choose a Listener that is appropriate to the Source System from which you’re trying to connect and retrieve data.
 Following our example of naming our Source to indicate that it is a filesystem, we’ll use the Directory/File Listener (shown selected in the list above).
 Select a Listener and the configuration panel will change once again to reflect the various configuration options for that module:

-We won’t go into details for this particular Listener’s configuration items (you should refer to the Directory/File Listener’s documentation for a field-by-field overview), but we will be configuring it as a general exercise.
+We won’t detail this particular Listener’s configuration items (you should refer to the Directory/File Listener’s documentation for a field-by-field overview).
+Still, we will be configuring it as a general exercise.
 The first thing to note is that every Listener has a name, as shown at the top of the image above.
 The eiConsole will automatically give a generic name to modules as they’re defined, but it will not guarantee that they are unique – which they need to be.
-If you are planning on using multiple interfaces and Routes, it’s a good idea to use a hierarchal naming scheme, such as the one provided by default (Example-Interface.Directory / File Listener).
+If you plan on using multiple interfaces and Routes, it’s a good idea to use a hierarchal naming scheme, such as the one provided by default (Example-Interface.Directory / File Listener).